Zeyu-Li/CMPUT-229/README.md

 Starting at the beginning with binary representation and 2's complement notation and moving on to hexadecimal notation.
 2's complement can be understood by watching [the following video](https://youtu.be/mRvcGijXI9w).
 Hexadecimal can be thought of grouping the 4 digits of a binary number and combined/mapped to 1 character.

 ### Floating point numbers
 Floating point numbers are a way to represent decimal numbers.
 A major limitation of the accuracy which will also depend on the magnitude of the number itself.
 A floating point number is divided into 3 sections and is inspired by the scientific notation but adapted for binary.
-The first section is 1-bit and represents the sign of the nubmer (positive or negative).
+The first section is 1-bit and represents the sign of the number (positive or negative).
 The second section (length varies on implementation) is the exponent.
 The third section (length varies on implementation) is the significand.

 When talking about floating point numbers, we usually use the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
 You use [this tool](https://www.h-schmidt.net/FloatConverter/IEEE754.html) to play around with floating point numbers and understand how they work.